Thursday, June 4, 2026

 • If you have negative equity, you must pay the difference or agree to roll it into the new loan.

-Yes, can you trade-in a financed vehicle even with negative equity—but be sure you understand the long-term financial impact.
+Yes, you can trade in a financed vehicle even with negative equity—but be sure you understand the long-term financial impact.

 Conclusion